TMJ Treatment in San Antonio, TX

 Crepitus is a word used to describe a “crunching” or “grinding” type noise in the joints during function.
 It is found in more than half the population and is considered normal wear and tear.

 Clicking or popping is most often associated with the disk and can be of little concern or the sign of significant structural damage.
-A good history and evaluation is necessary to understand what might be happening.
+A good history and evaluation are necessary to understand what might be happening.
 Most often, there may be an occasional pop when yawning or eating.
 Moderate pain may be associated.
-Again depending on a patients history, definitive treatment may not be necessary.
+Again, depending on a patient’s history, definitive treatment may not be necessary.

 Proper diagnosis of TMD is important and not always easy.
 Proper treatment can not be provided without a solid understanding of the underlying cause.